Initial Value $41,000.00

 December 18, 2016

-Update Value $59,352.13
+Update Value $66,953.71

 This approach will also work in RRSPs, RRIFs, and non-registered accounts.
 It just won’t be as tax-effective in those cases.

-I must stress again that this is not a low-risk portfolio.
+This is not a low-risk portfolio.
 It is entirely invested in stocks, which makes it more vulnerable than a balanced portfolio that includes bond holdings.
 This means that anyone who wishes to emulate this portfolio should be more interested in steady cash flow and not fixated on the bottom-line value from month to month.
 That will vary up or down, depending on conditions.
 As long as you are still receiving your 5% cash return, don’t be overly concerned by the share price movements.